citp/privacy-policy-historical/t/te/tel/telecompaper.com.md

 Access to certain Telecompaper web pages requires a login and a password.
 The use of those web pages, and the information from those sites, is be governed by our Terms and Conditions.

 At no point does Telecompaper receive any payment details.
-Bibit provides payment processing services to Telecompaper.
-Please refer to [www.bibit.com](http://www.bibit.com/) for more information.
+Adyen provides payment processing services to Telecompaper.
+Please refer to [www.adyen.com](http://www.adyen.com/) for more information.